tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 Now here's where I lay out a little caveat for you.
 In doing my research for this, I found enough instances of gay baiting to fill a whole book, let alone a video.
 So I decided to break it down into eight instances that stood out amongst the rest.
 These got the most media attention and the most fanfiction and the most fan attention.

 I'm also not going to be covering any queer baiting that was eventually made canonical, like with *The Legend Of Korra* and *Adventure Time*.
-That's actually called queer catching, which is when a character's queerness is confirmed *after* a media franchise has finished and therefore you're not running the possibility of impacting its ratings or its sales.
+That's actually called "queer catching", which is when a character's queerness is confirmed *after* a media franchise has finished and therefore you're not running the possibility of impacting its ratings or its sales.
 Or you reveal that a character is gay on a press tour for a movie but it's never really manifests in the movie itself.

 </james>
 <from></from>